40H WILDERNESS FIRST AID + CPR C

 Red Cross instructor Emre Bosut, of Swell Education, brings 17 years of outdoor industry and instructing experience to wildenress first aid courses.
 With a background in whitewater, ocean and surf instructing and guiding Emre has worked around Canada and internationally and continues to be an active guide an instructor trainer in the outdoor industry.

-Advanced Wilderness and Remote First-Aid 40-hour w/CPR-C is a five day course; Friday evening to Tuesday afternoon.
+Wilderness First-Aid 40-hour with CPR-C is a five day course; Friday evening to Tuesday afternoon.
 Must participate in all 5 days to receive certification.